-The first episode of the TV show ‘Lost’ aired back in September 2004 and 14 years later, few shows have got close to the masterpiece that was created.
+The first episode of the TV show ‘Lost’ aired back in September 2004 and all these years later, few shows have got close to the masterpiece that was created.

 “To remember and to let go”…but how you can let go of something which was so special?

 Lost never once took the easy route.
 Just as you thought you were close to working one mystery out, it took another turn.
 Sure not all questions were answered, but where’s the fun in that?
 The best television series are the ones that leave you guessing, the ones that allow you to make your own interpretations and piece together the puzzle.
 From the hatch, to the others, to the tail section survivors and the crazy timelines – Lost was full of surprises, shock deaths and crazy cliffhangers that left you craving more and more.

 Bringing in more than 16 million viewers in its first season, Lost was one of the most talked about shows of its time and continues to grow in popularity even 10 years after it ended.